Understanding health scores

 Common causes:

-• A user stopped logging in (Recency drops fast after 3 days)
+• A user stopped logging in (Recency and engagement decay drop quickly)

 • A milestone was reached for the first time (Milestone jumps from 0 to 50)